Robert J. Herbold

 Prior to joining Microsoft, Herbold spent 26 years at The Procter & Gamble Company.
 In his last 5 years with P&G, he served as senior vice president of marketing and information services.
 In that role, he was responsible for the company’s worldwide marketing/brand management operations as well as all marketing related services such as media and retail promotion programs.
 He was also responsible for the worldwide information technology and market research organizations.

 Herbold’s experiences at Microsoft and Procter & Gamble were the basis of an article he published in the Harvard Business Review in 2002 entitled “Inside Microsoft: Balancing Discipline and Creativity.”
 In 2004 he authored a book published by Random House titled The Fiefdom Syndrome; The Turf Battles that Undermine Careers and Companies – and How to Overcome Them.
 His second book was published in 2007 by McGraw Hill titled: Seduced by Success; How the Best Companies Survive the 9 Traps of Winning.
 In 2011 his third book was published by John Wiley & Sons titled What’s Holding You Back?
 Ten Bold Steps that Define Gutsy Leaders.

 Herbold has a Bachelor of Science in mathematics from the University of Cincinnati and both a master’s degree in mathematics and a Ph.D. in computer science from Case Western Reserve University.
-He has received honorary doctorate degrees from the University of Cincinnati and the Thunderbird School of Global Management.
-He lectures in the executive education area at institutions such as Thunderbird, the University of Washington, and INSEAD Graduate Business School.
+He has received honorary doctorate degrees from the Case Western Reserve University, the University of Cincinnati and the Thunderbird School of Global Management.